NOAA-PMEL/EcoFOCI_AtSea/README.md

 #### SCS_shptrack2gpx.py

 Routine to convert GPGGA gps data to gpx files for later processing into shape files.
+If data and plots for the Underway System of a noaa vessel is wanted, using SAMOS data from Florida State University is a better option. (erddap)[https://coastwatch.pfeg.noaa.gov/erddap/search/index.html?page=1&itemsPerPage=1000&searchFor=samos]

 ### Visualizations
 #### CTD_plot.py